mohdaliriaz/Second-Project/README.md

 Ideas for Future Improvement: 1.Another Search Engine may be made which displays multiple images when any search has been made.

-The html page can include more images and different background color to make it more appealing.
+2.The html page can include more images and different background color to make it more appealing.

-It can be diversified for a wider range of age group of people.
+3.It can be diversified for a wider range of age group of people.